oonap0oo/Numworks-calculator/README.md

 ![bal_screenshot.png](bal_screenshot.png)

 Tested on the calculator using software version 23.2.6.
 This code tests the matplotlib library of the calculator.
 It plots ballistic trajectories for a series of different starting angles.
 It uses libraries math, numpy and matplotlib.pyplot.
+This code can run on CPython as well.